-The Haverford Road Corridor, specifically between the Ardmore Junction and Wynnewood stations, complements the existing pattern of commerce and adds vibrancy to the community.
+The Haverford Road Commercial Corridor, that is, the Ardmore Junction and Wynnewood stations, complements the existing pattern of commerce and adds vibrancy to the community.
 Revitalization along this stretch of Haverford Road would serve as a focal point for community life and job growth, providing greater access to local businesses, entertainment, and public spaces, and contributing to a stronger sense of place.